nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/example.md

 __Themes:__ Military

 To seal the compacts of trade, it is necessary to perform a great deed of vengeance against the green-skinned demons who fall from the sky—the terrible Orks.
-Zathyi allies wish to accompany the Rogue Trader’s force away from Zayth to witness a strike against the Ork foe in the name of the Silvered God of War.
+Zathyi allies wish to accompany the Rogue Trader's force away from Zayth to witness a strike against the Ork foe in the name of the Silvered God of War.

-### Forge a Guilder’s Route from Port Wander to the Drusus Marches
+### Forge a Guilder's Route from Port Wander to the Drusus Marches

 _Lesser Endeavour, +2 Profit Factor_